Armenian national awakening: Revolution Perspective

-The Armenian national liberation movement gathered momentum with the establishment of Armenian Revolutionary Federation, Social Democrat Hunchakian Party and Armenakan (later named as Ramgavar).
+The Armenian national liberation movement gathered momentum with the establishment of the Armenian Revolutionary Federation, Social Democrat Hunchakian Party and Armenakan (later named as Ramgavar).
 The Social Democrat Hunchakian Party (Hentchaks) had the goal to gain Armenia's independence from the Ottoman Empire.
-The Armenian Revolutionary Federation (ARF) originally aimed for autonomy of the Armenian-populated areas, which changed to establishment of Armenian state with the coming years.
-ARF adopted a decentralized modus operandi according to which the various chapters in different countries were allowed to plan and implement policies in tune with their local political atmosphere.
+The Armenian Revolutionary Federation (ARF) originally aimed for autonomy of the Armenian-populated areas, which changed to the establishment of an Armenian state with the coming years.
+The ARF adopted a decentralized modus operandi according to which the various chapters in different countries were allowed to plan and implement policies in tune with their local political atmosphere.

 During 1880-1890 the local communication channels were developed.
-The organizations were fully functional under Ankara, Amasya, Çorum, Diyarbakır, Yozgat, and Tokat.
-In 1893 they began to use wall newspapers (newspapers like billboards) directed toward the non Armenian subjects.
+The organizations were fully functional in Ankara, Amasya, Çorum, Diyarbakır, Yozgat, and Tokat.
+In 1893 they began to publish propaganda toward the non Armenian subjects.
 The main theme of these materials were people should take control of their own life against the oppressors.
-These ideological communicants did not have any effect on the Muslims.
-These activities ended with clashes between revolutionaries and Ottoman police.
-Generally resulted with the jail time.
-Every jail time ended with official exchanges between Ottoman Empire and Britain, as it was the protectorate of the Educated revolutionaries who can print papers.
-It was more than probable' that Armenian revolutionaries were responsible parties in this conflict, Britain concluded.
-Sultan panicked, and local authorities act against them as they were cutting telegraph wires, bombing the odd government buildings.
-Britain or European powers concluded that however if there would be more interference these would end with religious fanaticism, and a civil war (massacres) would occur.
+The propaganda did not have any effect on the Muslims.
+These activities ended with clashes between the Armenian revolutionaries and Ottoman police.
+Most revolutionaries received jail time.
+The Ottoman Empire and Britain would then negotiate the release of the activists.
+Some British observers concluded that Armenian revolutionaries were the responsible party.
+Local authorities took initiative against the revolutionaries as they were cutting telegraph wires and bombing government buildings.
+Britain or European powers concluded that further intervention would end with sectarian conflict.